-Jon Bowen first joined CampbellReith’s London office for a placement during the summer of 2016.
-After completing a week each with civils, environmental, geotechnical and structures, he has returned in 2017 to spend the full 4 weeks of his placement with the structures team, learning about the practice’s processes and projects.
-Jon has recently received a 1st in BEng Civil Engineering and is about to start an MSc in Civil Engineering next year.
+Jon Bowen has joined our structures team in London after finishing his MSc in Civil Engineering at Nottingham University.
+Jon first joined CampbellReith’s London office for a placement during the summer of 2016.
+After completing a week each with civils, environmental, geotechnical and structures, he returned in 2017 to spend the full 4 weeks of his placement with the structures team, learning about the practice’s processes and projects.

 - How did you find out about CampbellReith?